Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Curtin has 29 operational public transport stops, all of which are bus stops.
-These stops are served by 80 different routes, together offering 5790 weekly passenger trips.
-Transport accessibility is considered good, with residents usually located 200 meters from the nearest stop.
+Curtin has 29 active public transport stops, all serving buses.
+These stops are covered by 80 different routes, offering a total of 5790 weekly passenger trips.
+Transport access is considered good, with residents usually located within 200 meters of the nearest stop.
+As mostly residential, outward commuting dominates.
+Cars are used by 84% for commutes, while buses account for 8%.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport